 The plan of study for Civil Engineering Program is shown in Table 1.
-Student will be admitted to Civil Engineering Program after completed the two semesters (level 1 and level 2) in the Preparatory year Program that consists of 27 credit hours including 6 credit hours Math courses, in addition to other educational courses.
-The courses of curriculum of civil engineering program are shown in Figure 1.
+Student will be admitted to Civil Engineering Program after completing the two semesters (level 1 and level 2) in the Preparatory year Program that consists of 27 credit hours including 6 credit hours Math courses, in addition to other educational courses.
+The courses of curriculum of Civil Engineering Program are shown in Figure 1.
 The curriculum consists of 132 credit hours.
-The curriculum includes eight courses general education.
-This general education consists of six courses of 12 credit hours called university requirements (these courses are Arabic Language and Islamic Studies) and two courses of 5 credit hours mathematics and basic sciences.
-These courses cover four basic science math, math based physics, chemistry and computer programming.
+The curriculum includes seven courses of general education of 18 credits.
+Six courses of Arabic language and Islamic studies of 12 credits are required by the university.
+Two courses of 5 credit hours of communication skills (English courses).
+The study plan includes nine courses of 29 credit hours of mathematics and basic sciences.
+These courses cover four basic sciences such as math, math based physics, chemistry and computer programming.
 This is completely fit the requirement of civil engineering program by ABET.
-The curriculum also includes thirty courses of 86 credit hours core civil and engineering courses.
-In addition one course co-operative field training of zero credit hours.
+The curriculum also includes 24 courses of 68 credit hours of core civil engineering courses.
+In addition one course of co-operative field training of zero credit hour.

-A flowchart that illustrates the prerequisite structure of the civil engineering program's required courses is shown in Figure 5-2.
+A flowchart that illustrates the prerequisite structure of the civil engineering program's required courses is shown in Figure 4.

-Figure 5-2: Prerequisites Flowchart for Civil Engineering Program
+Figure 4: Prerequisites Flowchart for Civil Engineering Program